gaehlerm/SoftwareEngineering/README.md

 For using docstrings as a documentation for external users, on the other hand, comments are really useful.
 Furthermore, for commenting external APIs using docstrings, there apply completely different rules than for internal comments.
 When commenting an API, it is very important to comment the *what* and not the *why*.
 The user doesn't have access to the code, or at least he's not supposed to read it.
 So he solely relies on the docstring comments.
 Therefore, you have to comment *what* your functions and classes do, and how to use them.
 Possibly also by adding examples.
 The *why* on the other hand is not important at all.

-As a short summary: Use docstrings for documenting your external APIs.
+As a short summary: Docstrings are very useful for documenting your external APIs, but not for internal code.
 Docstrings should comment the *what* and not the *why*.

 ## Commenting magic numbers